WangYuzhe/PoLIM-Polythermal-Land-Ice-Model/README.md

 PoLIM is validated by the ISMIP-HOM benchmark experiments and Kleiner's enthalpy benchmark experiments.
 PoLIM also implements the Schoof-Hewitt water transportation scheme in temperate ice and a cavity-sheet subglacial hydrology model.

 ## Citation
-A paper introducing PoLIM is being prepared and will be soon submitted.
+A paper introducing PoLIM has been submitted on Computers & Geosciences.

 If you used PoLIM for your work, you could cite the following papers: